-Do you want more traffic, conversions, and sales from your content marketing?
+Are you trying to generate more traffic and conversions from your content marketing?

 Let’s get started.

-Nobody is going to share your content if it’s not jam packed with value.
-Especially influencers.
+Nobody is going to share your content if it’s not jam-packed with value.
+Including influencers and senior decision makers

 The first rule of content marketing is to deliver an insane amount of value.
-If you’re showing people what to do but not how to do it, then you must go more in-depth.
+This usually means show people what to do and how to do it.

 Take this example from Kinsta.
-They took a “10x content” approach for when creating their “Beginner’s Guide to Website Speed Optimization:”
+They took a “10x content” approach for their “Beginner’s Guide to Website Speed Optimization:”

 At over 10,000 words, it delivers actionable advice covering every aspect of the topic.
 Not only that, but they wrapped it in a beautiful design to provide the best possible experience.

-To date, this one piece of content has generated:
+To date, this single piece of content has generated:

-Treat your content like a product.
+A good mindset is totreat your content like a product.
 It should be beautifully crafted and designed to serve your audience.
-Your readers must come away with a deep understanding of how to overcome an existing challenge or achieve something they desire.
+Your readers must come away with a deep understanding of how to overcome an existing challenge (or achieve a goal).

-BuzzSumo is one of my favorite tools for content research and promotion.
-The social data it provides allows you to identify the right content opportunities while analyzing the competition.
+BuzzSumo is one of our favorite tools for content research and promotion.
+The social listening tool provides enough data to identify the best content opportunities while analyzing the competition.

-Sub-headings will show you the way.
+Sub-headings usually provide all the insight you need.
 Here’s an example from a Facebook Marketing article by Social Media Examiner:

 Do this for each of the top results.
 Eventually, you’ll have a list of themes to fuel your content research.

 To uncover this data, search for each theme you found in the previous step in BuzzSumo.
 Make a note of the number of shares each result gets.

 For example, “facebook messenger marketing” generates between 1,800 and 5,800 social shares.
-This is a good indicator that this topic is popular.
+This is a good indication that this topic is popular.

 Next, it’s time to analyze search data.
 This isn’t to be confused with keyword research.
 You’re merely validating topic demand.

-There are approx. 320 global searches a month, with a low keyword difficulty.
+There are around 320 global searches a month, with a low keyword difficulty to boot.

 Record these metrics in a spreadsheet like this:

-Your existing audience is one of the best sources of content ideas.
-By interviewing them, you’re getting insight straight from the horse’s mouth.
+Your existing customers are the best source of content ideas.
+By uncovering their challenges, motivations and language, you’re getting your insights straight from the people you’re trying to attract.

 There are two approaches to this: surveys and customer interviews.

 Use Google Forms or Typeform to build your survey.
-Ask a series of broad questions about their challenges and pains.
+Ask a series of broad questions about their challenges and pain-points.

 Include three to five multiple-choice question and one open-ended question.
 This reduces friction and increases the completion rate of your form.

 Below is a recent survey example from Hiten Shah.
-Although the goal was product design, the principles are the same:
+Although his goal was to create a product people want, the principles are the same:

-These questions were designed to gain a crucial understanding of their audience and their current challenges.
+Hiten designed these questions to get a crucial understanding of his audience and their current challenges.

 You should now have a list of proven topics to work with.

-To cut through the noise, create content that’s better than anything out there on your chosen topics.
+To cut through the noise, you must create content that’s better than anything out there on your chosen topic.

-Analyze the most popular content on your chosen topic and look for the following:
+Analyze popular blog posts on your chosen topic and identify the following opportunities:

-Make a list of things to include to ensure your content is better.
-Include third-party statistics, imagery, and stories to capture the attention of your audience.
+Make a list of sub-sections, elements and ideas to include.
+Add third-party statistics, imagery and stories to capture the attention of your audience.

 Here’s how you do it.

-Using these options, I could turn this very guide you’re reading into these videos:
+Using these options, I could turn the guide you’re currently reading into these videos:

 For example, Rand Fishkin creates a weekly “Whiteboard Friday” video for the Moz channel:

-These videos teach marketers about granular topics in the SEO and content marketing field.
+These videos teach marketers about innovative topics in the SEO and content marketing field.

-He’s set an expectation on the format, frequency, and quality of content.
-Which is why his series has become so popular.
+He’s set an expectation on the format, frequency and quality of content.
+Which is why the series has become so popular.

 Furthermore, he includes a link to the corresponding blog post in the description of each video to drive traffic to the Moz website:

 Another great example comes from Brian Dean of Backlinko.
-He takes his blog content and spins them into standalone YouTube videos.
+He takes topics covered in his blog and repurposes them into engaging and entertaining YouTube videos.

-This time, instead of a description link, he includes a call-to-action at the end of the video:
+Instead of just including a description link, he added a call-to-action within the video itself:

-Look to your favorite brands for inspiration.
-How are they using video to engage with their audience on channels like YouTube?
-Apply your content to proven video marketing principles to expand your audience.
+Get inspiration from your favorite brands.
+How are they currently using video to engage with their audience?
+Couple these with proven video marketing principles to promote your content in new channels.

 For example, SlideShare is a presentation platform for creators to present their ideas visually.
 They’re easy to make and provide link building and referral traffic opportunities.